padogrid/bundle-hazelcast-3n4n5-k8s-oc_helm_wan/README.md

 **This section is optional and only applies to CRC users.**

-If you are logged onto CRC running on your local PC instead of OpenShift Container Platform (O    CP), then to allow read/write permissions, we need to create additional persistent volumes usi    ng **hostPath** for PadoGrid.
+If you are logged onto CRC running on your local PC instead of OpenShift Container Platform (O    CP), then to allow read/write permissions, we need to create additional persistent volumes using **hostPath** for PadoGrid.
 PadoGrid stores workspaces in the `/opt/padogrid/workspaces` dir    ectory, which can be optionally mounted to a persistent volume.
 Let’s create a couple of volum    es in the master node as follows.

 ```bash
 # Login to the master node